Get 80% off your plan for your first 3 months*

 Internal processes

-Formalize your ways of working by creating a manual for running the business.
-This helps a new owner hit the ground running.
+Formalize your ways of working by creating a detailed manual for running the business.
+A well-documented business plan and operations guide helps a new owner hit the ground running.

 Document these operational elements: